A unified study of the production of all identified hadrons over wide ranges of transverse momenta at LHC: Conclusion

 \section{Conclusion}

-We have made a thorough study of the production of all identified hadrons in Pb-Pb collisions at LHC in a formalism that displays all the components of thermal- and shower-parton recombination.
+We have made a thorough investigation of the production of all identified hadrons in Pb-Pb collisions at LHC in a universal formalism that is applicable to the entire \ppt\ spectra of all particles observed in central collisions.
+We have studied all components of thermal- and shower-parton recombination that contribute to the hadronization processes in all sectors of strangeness.
+In the wide ranges of \ppt\ in which the strange baryons are observed, their \ppt\ \dis s are found to be exponential with large values of inverse slopes.
+That led us to realize the importance of the effects of semihard and hard partons on the density of soft partons in the medium before hadronization.
+That is, parton energy loss in the medium must increase the thermal energies of the soft partons, light or strange, and affect the nature of the whole spectra of all particles produced.

 The degradation of momenta of hard and semihard partons is treated in a way that uses two free parameters, which are determined by fitting the high-$p_T$ distribution of the pion.
-The resultant shower-parton distributions of $q$ and $s$ quarks are then used to calculate the spectra of all hadrons ($\pi, K, p, \Lambda$, $\Xi$, $\Omega$ and $\phi$).
+The resultant shower-parton distributions of $q$ and $s$ quarks are then used to supplement the thermal partons in calculating the spectra of all identified hadrons ($\pi, K, p, \Lambda$, $\Xi$, $\Omega$ and $\phi$).
 They agree well with the data for all $p_T$ up to 20 GeV/c.
-The description not only establishes a consistent scheme for treating the hadronization process of a quark-gluon plasma at LHC, but also points out the importance of the effects of minijets on the pion and proton distributions at low and intermediate $p_T$ --- yet not at all on the $\phi$ and $\Omega$ distributions on the other end of the spectrum in strangeness content.
+The description not only establishes a consistent scheme for treating the hadronization process of a quark-gluon plasma at LHC, but also points out the importance of minijets, which affect the \ppt\ spectra in two ways.
+One is, of course, the explicit contributions of shower partons in recombination.
+The other is the indirect effects of hard and semihard partons on the thermal partons that include the soft partons generated by them in the medium, resulting in increased values of the inverse slopes $T_q$ and $T_s$ in the distributions $\mathcal{T}^{q,s}(p_1)$ determined in Ref. \cite{Hwa:2018qss}.